rsta2/circle-docs/docs/subsystems/graphics.rst

 	If you need to draw a lot of pixels, consider using :cpp:func:`C2DGraphics::GetBuffer()` for better speed.

-.. cpp:function:: void C2DGraphics::DrawText (unsigned nX, unsigned nY, TScreenColor Color, const char *pText, TTextAlign Align = AlignLeft)
+.. cpp:function:: void C2DGraphics::DrawText (unsigned nX, unsigned nY, T2DColor Color, const char *pText, TTextAlign Align = AlignLeft, const TFont &rFont = DEFAULT_FONT, CCharGenerator::TFontFlags FontFlags = CCharGenerator::FontFlagsNone)

-	Draws a horizontal ISO8859-1 text string, using the 8x16 system font. ``nX`` is the text X coordinate. ``nY`` is the text Y coordinate. ``Color`` is the text color.
+	Draws a horizontal ISO8859-1 text string, using the font ``rFont`` with the flags ``FontFlags``. ``nX`` is the text X coordinate. ``nY`` is the text Y coordinate. ``Color`` is the text color.
 The background is transparent. ``pText`` is a zero-terminated C-string. ``Align`` specifies the horizontal text alignment, with these possible values:

 .. cpp:enum:: C2DGraphics::TTextAlign